notyiming/work-placement/topics/description_of_duties.rst

 to using Sphinx recently as it is the smarter and more efficient choice to document a project.
 Sphinx is a tool that makes it super easy to create intelligent and beautiful documentation.
 One amazing feature Sphinx has is the ability to automatically read the doc strings of the source code and generate documentation for it.
-Sphinx takes in plain-test files in ``reStructuredText`` format and transforms it into HTML, PDF, and any other format desired.
+Sphinx takes in plain-text files in ``reStructuredText`` format and transforms it into HTML, PDF, and any other format desired.
 The main selling point is that everything is automatically generated, there is little to none effort required to style the documentation.

 Tests
 ~~~~~
-For writing unittests, we just use the python built-in unittest library to write all our tests.
+For writing unittests, we use the python built-in unittest library to write all our tests.
 We also use pytest to run our tests, as they are both compatible to be used together.
 We also have
 a unittest base class set up, so whenever a new test needs to be written, the developer just needs
 to inherit that base class, and all the setUpClass and tearDownClass logic will be handled and taken